vinfreecs/genga/Documentation.md

     * h_1: scale height at 1AU for c = 1km/s
     * Sigma_10: surface density at 1AU
     * Mgiant: Maximum mass for gas drag
-    * M_Enhance: factor for enhamcement
+    * M_Enhance: factor for enhancement
-    * Mass_pl: factor for enhamcement
+    * Mass_pl: factor for enhancement
-    * fMass_min: factor for enhamcement
+    * fMass_min: factor for enhancement
  * param.dat:
     * Dissipation time for the gas in years
     * power law exponent for the gas disc (must be 1 in the current version of GENGA)

 # Test particle mode
-The test particle mode should be used in simulation with only a small number of massive bodies and lots of massless test particles.
-The test particles doesn't interact with other test particles.
-The maximum number of massive bodies in the test particle mode can be set with the NmaxTestParticles parameter in the file define.h.
-Increasing the number of massive bodies reduces the possible number of test particles due to limited memory.
+The test particle mode can be used to speed up simulations with lots of small particles.

+ * Test Particle mode = 1: The test particles don't interact with other test particles or massive bodies.
+They feel the gravitational potential of the massive bodies.
+ * Test Particle mode = 2: The test particles don't interact with other test particles.
+They feel the gravitational potential of the massive bodies and vice versa.

-The test particle mode can be started with the -TP 1 console argument are by setting the 'use Test Particles' value in the 'param.dat' file to one.
+The test particle mode can be started with the '-TP 1' or '-TP 2'  console argument or by changing the 'use Test Particles' value in the 'param.dat' file.

 # Multi simulation mode
 The multi simulation mode can be used to simulate a large number of small simulations with up to 16 massive particles.
 For each simulation a new directory is needed, containing the initial condition file and the param.dat file.
 Note that not all parameters in the 'param.dat' file can be chosen individually, these are only: